-Universities rely on the faculty to execute their core mission and each university takes pride in the quality of its faculty.
+Universities rely on the faculty to execute their core mission and each university takes particular pride in the quality of its faculty.
 At Florida Poly, we take great pride in our faculty.
-Setting high standards for faculty achievement as an important part of building and sustaining the institution to enable us to achieve our mission to "Serve students and industry through excellence in education, discovery, and application of applied sciences and engineering."
+Setting high standards for faculty achievement is an important part of building and sustaining the institution to enable us to achieve our mission to "Serve students and industry through excellence in education, discovery, and application of applied sciences and engineering."

-A core component in developing a great faculty body is the faculty promotion process.
-University wide criteria for faculty promotion that provides a new six-year contract to a faculty member are specified by this document.
-Each academic department will apply the criteria in their promotion process and each academic department will develop clarifications to the criteria.
+A core component in developing a great faculty body is the faculty reappointment process.
+University- wide criteria for faculty reappointment that provide new three-year contracts to faculty members are specified by this document.
+Each academic department will apply the criteria in their reappointment process and each academic department will develop clarifications to the criteria.
 The purpose of the departmental clarifications is to provide departments with the opportunity to comment on how faculty in the academic disciplines within a department can demonstrate the academic excellence that is required by the University Criteria.
-The Department Clarifications do not replace the University Criteria; the Clarifications help the interpretation of the University Criteria at the departmental level.
+The Departmental Clarifications do not replace the University Criteria, the Clarifications help the interpretation of the University Criteria at the departmental level.
 Both the University Criteria and the Department Clarifications focus on how faculty can best serve the University's mission.